$BKT$ transitions in classical and quantum long-range systems: Quantum long-range XXZ chain

 Therefore, an interesting question is to ascertain whether and how the $T=0$ phase diagram of the $1d$ $XXZ$ Hamiltonian with LR interactions

 (where $\sigma>0$ and $S^{x,y,z}$ are the components of the spin $1/2$ operators) is related to that of the $2d$ classical $XY$ model.
-It is worth noting that the Hamiltonian \eqref{HamXXZ} has been studied in Ref.\,\cite{maghrebi2017continuous} through the bosonization technique and numerical simulations.
-The effective action derived there describing the $XXZ$ model bears a strong resemblance to the one of Eq.\,\eqref{action}, however it is actually three-dimensional, since also the Euclidean time is present.
-The resulting RG flow is therefore similar to the one of Eq.\,\eqref{RG LR} indicating that the LR-SR crossover of the two model is somehow analogous.
+It is worth noting that Hamiltonian \eqref{HamXXZ} has been studied in Ref.\,\cite{maghrebi2017continuous} through the bosonization technique and numerical simulations.
+The effective action derived there describing the $XXZ$ model bears a strong resemblance to the one of Eq.\,\eqref{action}.
+The resulting RG flow is therefore similar to the one of Eq.\,\eqref{RG LR} indicating that the LR-SR crossover of the two models is somehow analogous.
 In particular, identifying in Eqs.
 (4) and (8) of Ref.\,\cite{maghrebi2017continuous} $K,g_{\rm LR},g$ with $\pi J/4, g, y$ respectively, these flow equations becomes

 $A(J)$ being a function of $J$, depending on the RG-scheme.
-The similarity between Eq.\,\eqref{RG LR} and Eq.\,\eqref{RG XXZ} can be traced back both to the fact that the $z-z$ LR interaction is actually irrelevant (for $\sigma>0$) and to the fact that the coefficient of the time derivative in the bosonized action does not renormalize (see the corresponding discussion for $\sigma<0$ in Ref.\,\cite{Botzung2021}).
-This also explains why both phase diagrams feature three phases: the SSB, the disorder and the BKT one (called gapped $XY$ in Ref.\,\cite{maghrebi2017continuous}).
+The similarity between Eq.\,\eqref{RG LR} and Eq.\,\eqref{RG XXZ} can be traced back both to the fact that the $z$-$z$ LR interaction is actually irrelevant (for $\sigma>0$) and to the fact that the coefficient of the time derivative in the bosonized action does not renormalize (see the corresponding discussion for $\sigma<0$ in Ref.\,\cite{Botzung2021}).
+This also explains why both phase diagrams feature three phases: the SSB, the disorder and the BKT one, which are called in Ref.\,\cite{maghrebi2017continuous} continuous symmetry breaking (CSB) phase, anti-ferromagnetic (AF) phase and gapless $XY$ phase, respectively.

+Let us notice that in the LR regime, the usual mapping based on the coherent spin states, would result in a highly anisotropic action, due to the fact that one still has SR interactions along the Euclidean time direction \cite{defenu2016anisotropic}.
+In principle, a similar anisotropy would be present in the bosonized action of Ref.\,\cite{maghrebi2017continuous} due to the presence of the $z$-$z$ LR contribution.
+As already noticed, however, this term turns out to be irrelevant so that the effective infrared action is actually isotropic.